ipython/ipython/docs/source/whatsnew/development.rst

    pr/*

-IPython 8.0 is bringing a number of new features and improvements to both the user of the terminal and of the kernel via Jupyter.
+IPython 8.0 is bringing a large number of new features and improvements to both the user of the terminal and of the kernel via Jupyter.
 The removal of compatibility with older version of Python is also the opportunity to do a couple of performance improvement in particular with respect to startup time.

+This release contains 250+ Pull requests, in addition to many of the features and backports that have made it to the 7.x branch.

+We removed almost all features, arguments, functions, and modules that were marked as deprecated between IPython 1.0 and 5.0 and before.
+As reminder 5.0 was released in 2016, and 1.0 in 2013.
+Last release of the 5 branch was 5.10.0, in may 2020.
+The few remaining deprecated features have better deprecation warnings or errors.

+There are many change in IPython 8.0 will will try to describe subsequently,

-The main change in IPython 8.0 is the integration of the ``stack_data`` package;
+The first on is the integration of the ``stack_data`` package;
 which provide smarter information in traceback; in particular it will highlight the AST node where an error occurs which can help to quickly narrow down errors.